necroware/ps2-serial-mouse-adapter/README.md

 ## How to use?

 This project contains everything you need to build your own adapter.
 You can use the gerber files to order a PCB.
 The list of materials is below.
-After soldering the adapter, connect the Arduino Mini using FTDI to your PC and flash the firmware using Arduino Studio.
+After soldering the adapter, connect the Arduino Mini using an USB to TTL adapter to your PC and flash the firmware using the Arduino IDE.
 If you don't know how to do that, please refer to the documentation of Arduino.

 **ATTENTION!** *The USB port (PWR1) on the adapter is only for powering the circuits, it is not a data port!*